Barister/barister/README.md

 - HTML5 with BEM methodology basics
 - CSS (FLEX, GRID) with SASS and SCSS
 - Vanilla JavaScript
-- Using Prepros and Gulp for site development
+- Using Prepros, Webpack and Gulp for site development
 - React, NodeJS fundamentals
 - Basic knowledge of GIT and GitHub
 - Familiarity with CMS: WordPress, Joomla, MODx, Moodle